El Salvador ready to accept asylum seekers sent from U.S. border, DHS says

 Chad Wolf, the acting secretary of the Department of Homeland Security, traveled to El Salvador this week to finalize implementation plans for the agreement.
 Under the accord, “certain migrants requesting asylum or similar humanitarian protection at the U.S. border will be transferred to El Salvador to seek protection in El Salvador,” DHS said in a statement.

-Homeland Security officials have insisted their intent is not to use the agreements to discourage vulnerable migrants from coming to the United States to find a safe place, but to allow them to reach safety closer to their home countries.
+Homeland security officials have insisted their intent is not to use the agreements to discourage vulnerable migrants from coming to the United States to find a safe place, but to allow them to reach safety closer to their home countries.
 In a statement, Wolf called the agreement “a critical step in the establishment of a truly regional approach to migration, and, more specifically, to the offer of protection to those migrants who are victims of persecution.”

 El Salvador, Honduras and Guatemala have some of the highest homicide rates in the world, and transnational gangs and criminal groups that operate in all three countries practice extortion, forced recruitment of minors and human trafficking to terrorize local populations, sending victims fleeing for their lives.